marcelrv/Cheap-Yellow-Display-ESP32-2432S028R/readme.md

 # Cheap Yellow Display Example

-This project is a [PlatformIO](https://platformio.org/) project with a modified version of the test program(s) for the Adafruit ILI9341 & touch library applied to the ESP32-2432S028R board aka Cheap Yellow Display / CYD.
+This project is a [PlatformIO](https://platformio.org/) project with a modified version of the test program(s) for the Adafruit ILI9341 & touch library applied to the Sutton Smar Display ESP32-2432S028R board aka Cheap Yellow Display / CYD.

 Sharing this as I had some initial hurdles getting this board to run with thse standard libraries